Legal writer at TermsFeed.

 Any violations having to do with minors' personal information receive an automatic $7,500 penalty under the CPRA.

-Enforcement of the CPRA is set to begin July 1st, 2023, but the parts of the CCPA that the CPRA amends remain in effect until then.
+Enforcement of the CPRA is set to begin July 1st, 2023.

 Key Differences Between the CCPA and CPRA